Key takeaways:

 8. Price your junk removal services

 - Research competitor pricing.
 Use these as a benchmark to see what customers expect to spend on junk removal services.
+You don’t have to match their prices because their costs are different, but competitor pricing should help inform yours.

 - Calculate your monthly overhead by adding together expenses like rent, insurance, payroll, and utilities.
 Then, break that down into hourly overhead by dividing it by the number of billable hours you work in a month.
 Apply this rate for every hour of labor.